-Getting the funds dispersed for a property in Nicaragua is very similar to the process in North America and Europe.
+Getting the funds dispersed for to buy a property in Nicaragua is very similar to the process in North America and Europe.
 It’s best to utilize an escrow account that is governed by the terms and conditions outlined in the Private Sales Agreement.
-A lawyer can open an escrow account for you, which will typically have a secondary contract called an “Escrow Agreement” that clearly outlines the guidelines of how funds will be dispersed during the closing.
-This is the best way to transfer and protect your funds during the purchase process.
+A lawyer can open an escrow account for you, typically with a secondary contract called an “Escrow Agreement” that clearly outlines the guidelines for how funds will be dispersed during the closing.
+This is the best way to transfer and protect your funds during purchase.
 Funds can be sent to the escrow account via a local or international wire transfer.

 What Is the Due Diligence Process?

 After executing the Private Sales Agreement and making the 10% deposit, the buyer’s lawyer will begin the due diligence on the title and property.
 This investigation will look at the history of the title chain and confirm that there are no existing liens or encumbrances against the property.
 If any issues are discovered during the due diligence period, the seller has the opportunity to remedy them.
 Issues could include back-due taxes or past owed HOA dues.
 If there are any issues that the seller or alternative methods cannot resolve, the buyer has the option to rescind the contract and receive a refund of their 10% deposit.